Contraceptive Injection Australia

 What if I am breastfeeding?

-The contraceptive injection is safe in breastfeeding from birth.
+The contraceptive injection is safe for breastfeeding from birth.

 What else should I consider?